broadinstitute/CellBender/examples/remove_background/README.md

 the cell probability after UMI rank ~ 500.

 Finally, try running the tool with `--expected-cells 100` and `--expected-cells 1000`.
-You should find that output remains virtually the same.
+You should find that the output remains virtually the same.